Traveling to the UK With Your Dog: 2026 Entry Rules

 Returning Home

-If you are returning to the US from the UK, there are currently no special requirements for bringing a dog back.
+If returning to the US from the UK, there are currently no special requirements for bringing a dog back.
 The US requires a rabies vaccination certificate for dogs entering from most countries, which you should already have from the entry process.

 If continuing to EU countries from the UK, you will need the UK-issued Animal Health Certificate to re-enter the EU.